MacNawavich History, Family Crest & Coats of Arms

 Over the years, MacNawavich has been written It appears under these variations because medieval scribes spelled names according to sound rather than by any over-arching set of rules.
 Elder, Elders, Eldar, MacNoravaich and others.

 Early Notables of the MacNawavich family (pre 1700)

-More information is included under the topic Early MacNawavich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early MacNawavich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacNawavich family to Ireland

 Some of the MacNawavich family moved to Ireland, but this topic is not covered in this excerpt.